-I. Definitions
+H. Definitions

-- 1. Day refers to days of the academic calendar, not including Saturdays, Sundays, or holidays observed by UMDCP. - Party refers to the student and the individual faculty member, program director, department chair, or dean or head of the academic unit against whom the grievance is made filed.
+- 1. Day refers to days of the academic calendar, not including Saturdays, Sundays, or holidays observed by UMCP. - 2.
+Party refers to the student and the individual faculty member or head of the academic unit against whom the grievance is made.